VikasVMani/pli/pli.md

     DECLARE p POINTER;

-instruction:  Declare a variable as input
+instruction:  Declare a variable as input in PL/1.

 input: